tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * [query.sql](Activities/06-Stu_Data_Relationships/Solved/query.sql)

-Explain that this activity required creating separate tables for agents and regions as well as creating a junction table to reflect the many-to-many relationship between the two tables.
+Explain that this activity requires creating separate tables for agents and regions, as well as creating a junction table to reflect the many-to-many relationship between the two tables.

 Use the schema.sql and seed.sql files to walk through the creation and population of the `agents` and `regions` tables.
 Explain the following: